namtvit07/pushpop/README.md

 end
 ```

 Now modify the example to use your specific information.
 You'll want to specify a `to` and a `from` address if you're using Sendgrid, and a `to` phone number if you're using Twilio.
 Everything you need to change is marked with `<>`.
-You'll also want to remove either Sendgrid or Twilio blocks you're not using them.
+You'll also want to remove either Sendgrid or Twilio block if you're not using it.

-Save the file and test this job using the same `jobs:run_once` rake task that we used before.
+Save the file and test this job the `jobs:run_once` rake task:

 ``` shell
 $ foreman run rake jobs:run_once[jobs/first_job.rb]
 ```

-The output of each step will be logged to the console, and if everything worked you'll receive an email or a text message within a few seconds!
+The output of each step will be logged to the console.
+If everything worked you'll receive an email or a text message within a few seconds!

 **Next steps**

 + Write and test more jobs.
 See the [Pushpop API Documentation](#pushpop-api-documentation) below for more examples of what you can do.
+See [pushpop-recipes](https://github.com/keenlabs/pushpop-recipes) for reusable code and inspiration.
-+ Continue on to the deploy guide to deploy a Pushpop instance and start getting regular reports and alerts.
++ Continue on to the [Deploy Guide](#deploy-guide) to deploy the job you just created.

 ## Deploy Guide